umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Environments/index.md

 For the Starter plan you can add a Development environment for an additional price per month.

-for the standard plan you get the development environment for free and can add a staging environment for an additional price.
+For the Standard plan you get the Development environment for free and can add a Staging environment for an additional price per month.

  [You can find information about the prices for the environments here](https://umbraco.com/cloud-pricing/)